WWOOFing in Bushfire and Natural Disaster affected areas to qualify for 2nd and 3rd Year Working Holiday Visas.

 • work carried out on or before 31 July 2019

-Flood Recovery work carried out after 31 December 2021 on WWOOF Host properties located in any of the postcodes listed for floods on the Home Affairs website is eligible specified work for the purpose of a second or third Working Holiday (subclass 417) visa.
+Natural Disaster Recovery work carried out after 31 December 2021 on WWOOF Host properties located in any of the postcodes listed for natural disasters on the Home Affairs website is eligible specified work for the purpose of a second or third Working Holiday (subclass 417) visa.

 • clean-up, construction or any other work in association with restitution or restoration of services, land, waterways, property or infrastructure